tinacms/tina.io/content/docs/integrations/gatsby.md

 title: Gatsby Integration
 ---

-> **Note:** Building with Tina and Gatsby currently requires that you run a development server for content-editing.
-We recommend using [Next.js](/docs/integrations/nextjs/) for a solution with less friction.
+{{ WarningCallout text="Building with Tina and Gatsby currently requires that you run a development server for content-editing.
+We recommend using [Next.js](/docs/integrations/nextjs/) for a solution with less friction." }}

 Gatsby is a popular framework for building static websites using React.
 This page provides lots of links to different guides, blogs, and packages, that you might find useful when using Tina to build a CMS with Gatsby.